 - Damage to farm machinery due to collision with another object or tripping itself

 - Excluded also in the coverage are tires and tubes of a farm vehicle unless it coincides with other damages to the machine or implement.
-Example of this is damage incurred while towing a tractor and implement, during hitching or unhitching, foreign objects taken into the mechanical harvester or farm machine

 - Death of covered livestock due to collision, except when the accident happened during transportation by a common or contract carrier, and if the death of the animal is caused by the vehicle which is also owned or operated by the insured